rfc-editor/errata-report-process/draft-rpc-errata-process.md

 process.

 With the aid of published guidelines (see
-{{HOW_TO_REPORT}}), the reporter should make the right technical/ editorial classification.
+{{HOW_TO_REPORT}}), the reporter should make the right technical/editorial classification.
 However, if the reporter does misclassify the report, the SSP can fix the classification when logged in as a verifier.

 The reporter should enter a new erratum using the